skuzema/nodejs2023Q2-service/README.md

 ## Running application

 Rename file `.env.example` to `.env`

-Run Docker Desktop and wait for the docker service to start
+Run Docker Desktop and wait for the docker service to start:

 ```
-docker-compose up --build -d
+docker-compose up
 ```

 If you have any troubles with Docker, please try to clear all docker images, volumes and containers.